Three Tools. One System.

 I switched to Roamresearch recently, which I consider the most innovative and lean among a new generation of writing tools.
-But it is web-based only at the moment and will become a subscription-based model soon.
-Alternatives include TiddlyWiki (free and open-source), obsidian, RemNote, amplenote, and org-roam.
+Alternatives include TiddlyWiki (free and open-source), its add-on Stroll, obsidian, RemNote, amplenote, and org-roam.
 For those who want to stick with classic note-taking apps, Bearnotes, Notion, and Evernote are sometimes used as a Zettelkasten (see links).

 The Reference Manager